Skip to Content

 Read 10 books, one of which must be a Read 3 Book (listed below when you click “learn more”), and log them on the H-E-B Summer Reading Club form.
 Adults need to initial each book listed.

-Those who finish all ten books will “be rewarded with a special prize” (we’ve heard it’s a H-E-Buddy T-Shirt).
+Those who finish all ten books will be rewarded with an H-E-Buddy plush toy.

 Pizza Hut Camp Book It

 Camp Book It is a parent led program.
-You, as the parent, will create the monthly reading goals for your children for June, July, and August.
+You, as the parent, will create the monthly reading goals for your children, in Pre-K to 6th grade, for June, July, and August.

 Enroll your kids in Camp Book It, then keep track of your kids’ reading.
 When your kids hit their reading goal, you can submit the reading log and receive a coupon for a free one-topping Personal Pan Pizza from Pizza Hut.